-Instructors for internal FDA software validation training and lead instructors for public AAMI/FDA Software Regulation Training courses, Alan Kusinitz, SoftwareCPR®’s Founder and Brian Pate develop and coordinate SoftwareCPR® training courses on IEC 62304/FDA Software Process, Non-Product Software (CSV, QS, Manf/process, Tools), Quality System Regulation, Design Control, Software Regulation and international medical device, Usability, and HealthIT Standards.
+Instructors for internal FDA software validation training and lead instructors for public AAMI/FDA Software Regulation Training courses, Alan Kusinitz, SoftwareCPR®’s Founder and Brian Pate develop and coordinate SoftwareCPR® training courses on IEC 62304/FDA Software Process, Quality System Software (CSV, QS, Manf/process, Engineering Tools), Quality System Regulation, Design Control, Software Regulation and international medical device, Usability, and HealthIT Standards.

 Our instructors understand regulatory agency expectations and can train your staff accordingly and coach them on how best to articulate and defend your approaches in FDA terms.
-Our instructors have been in involved in software standards development including IEC 62304, AAMI SW68, AAMI TIR32, IEC 60601-1 PEMS, UL 1998, IEC 80001, AAMI TIR45, and IEC 80002 and can train your staff in pragmatic and efficient methods of conformance to standards.
+Our instructors have been in involved in software standards development including IEC 62304, AAMI SW68, AAMI TIR32, IEC 60601-1 PEMS, UL 1998 & UL 5500, IEC 80001, AAMI TIR45, and IEC 80002 and can train your staff in pragmatic and efficient methods of conformance to standards.

 Our training can be tailored to your needs, your products, your regulatory perspective, and your business objectives.
 Our training includes FDA enforcement examples, key FDA guidance, electronic, checklists, and other educational aides.